umbraco/UmbracoDocs/umbraco-cms/fundamentals/data/data-types/default-data-types.md

 ---
-versionFrom: 9.0.0
-versionTo: 10.0.0
 meta.Title: "Default data types in Umbraco" meta.Description: "Learn about the default data types in Umbraco."
 ---

 # Default Data Types

 Here's a list of the default Data Types that come installed with Umbraco.
-There are plenty more that you can create based on the installed [Property Editors](../../Backoffice/Property-Editors/index.md).
+There are plenty more that you can create based on the installed [Property Editors](../../backoffice/property-editors/README.md).

 ![Umbraco 9 Data Type List](images/default-data-types-9.png)